-3. Dedicate The Space (Or Time)
+3. Dedicate the Place (or Time)

-4. Personalize Your Space
+4. Personalize Your Room

 Just as maintaining a clean, minimalistic study area is crucial to study success, a certain amount of personalization can also help you concentrate.
 Simplicity is good, but you should also enjoy being there.